 - you have a separate condition causing your painful periods and have already had this treatment recommended to you by a doctor

-When you have your period, your womb tightens (contracts) to shed the lining of blood.
+When you have your period, your womb tightens (contracts) to shed its lining, causing blood loss.
 During these contractions, less oxygen can get to your womb via your blood vessels.
 It’s the lack of oxygen in the tissue of your womb that causes the pain.

 The contractions are triggered by a substance in your body called prostaglandins.
 Generally, the higher the level of prostaglandins you have, the more painful your periods will be.

 The medical name for period pain is dysmenorrhoea.
 There are 2 types of dysmenorrhoea: primary and secondary.